bizcochillo/recipes/linux/LPIC_5_Network.md

 - Save rules on in a file.

 `iptables-save > fwon`

+- To restore either of the rules we use `iptables-restore` (toggling firewall on and off)

+`iptables-restore < fwoff`

+`iptables-restore < fwon`

 To show the iptables rule information along with the interfaces

 `iptables -nvL`

+It's possible to add a drop rule to the firewall to avoid accepting everything: `-A INPUT -j DROP` is to add in the fwon file.
 ## firewall design

+  To flush the iptables we use.
+It will drop all rules from the iptables.

+  `iptables -F`

+  To do not forward any traffic, add `-A FORWARD -j DROP`

 ## install iptables service

 # 09 - METHODS TO TUNNEL TRAFFIC